samuelnihoul/v12/README.md

 Version notes:

-- We are in the process of migrating our Nuxt.js frontend to React.js.
+- We are in the process of incorporating our Nuxt.js front template into our React.js CRUD app.
 As per this version both apps are separated.
 - To check out the registry, go to localhost:3000/registry

 ## Useful Commands